 There is plenty of help and support available to help you manage your chronic condition.
 Sources of support can include support groups and services, self-management programs and support for carers.

 You can join a support group or online forum to chat with people who have the same chronic condition as you.
-Many organisations have these, including the Stroke Foundation, Cancer Council and Alzheimer's Australia.
+Many organisations have these and will give you information about the best way to manage your chronic disease:

 You may also consider contacting a social worker, who can provide short term counselling and information about government and community support services.
 Speak with your community health centre about how a social worker may be able to help you manage your chronic condition.